tristantyson/tech.tristantyson.com/_posts/2022-06-03-DeployVMwareToolsIntune.md

 My hypervisor of choice is currently VMware Workspace (or VMware Fusion if i’m on a Mac), but i also have a vSphere cluster for testing at my place of work.
 To take advantage of all the functionality a virtual machine offers, you need to ensure you have installed the VMware Tools Agent.

-This blog will explain how to automatically deploy the VMware Tools agent to all VMware based virtual machines in your environment.
+This blog will explain how to package and automatically deploy the VMware Tools agent to all VMware based virtual machines in your environment.

 # Create a dynamic Azure Active Directory group which targets VMware based virtual machines